Best Vic Falls activities: 1. See The Smoke That Thunders Waterfall – 2026 updates

 • Advance booking is not required except for very large parties.

 • It is very easy to walk around the waterfalls yourself as there are informative signs and arrows along the paths.
-However, if you so choose, you can do a guided tour which can be booked through your accommodation.
-The guided tour costs around US $20 in addition to the entrance fee.
+However, if you so choose, you can do a guided tour which can be booked through your accommodation or at the gate.

-• Don’t be tempted to cross the natural barriers to get closer to the falls – although the barriers aren’t as official-looking as in other parts of the world, their purpose is no less important.
+• Don’t be tempted to cross the natural barriers/fences to get closer to the falls – although the barriers aren’t as official-looking as in other parts of the world, their purpose is no less important.
+People have died falling into the chasm.

-• I’ve been known to take a plastic sandwich bag with me to protect my camera from the spray.
+• I’ve been known to take a plastic sandwich bag with me to protect my phone from the spray.
 There are, of course, camera protector bags that you can also buy.
-This is only really needed at high water time.
+This is only really needed in high water months.

 • The gift shop stocks some high quality crafts and clothes and is well worth a stop.